 Step 7: Build Your Creative Refresh Rhythm Into Budget Scaling

 Scaling spend without scaling creative refresh will always degrade ROAS.
 For every 25% increase in daily spend, plan to refresh 30-40% of your creative roster.
 If you scale from $10K to $12.5K daily, refresh 3-4 of your top 10 creatives that week.
 This maintains creative freshness while preventing the feast-or-famine cycle where teams let creatives run until ROAS collapses, then scramble to rebuild.
-Your budget growth should automatically trigger creative refresh schedules.
+Your budget growth should automatically trigger creative refresh schedules to combat creative fatigue before it impacts performance.

 Create a creative rotation calendar